-We were honoured to have industry stalwart Jim Minto join us as our first speaker.
+We were honored to have industry stalwart Jim Minto join us as our first speaker.
 Jim now has over 28 years of invaluable experience working across the insurance industry and led a very insightful session.
 Jim shared his experiences of innovating in the life insurance industry, leading change, disrupting the market and leaving competitors behind - as well as managing the political difficulties when making transformative change.
 Jim also talked about the life insurance industry more broadly and the need to embrace its complexity, making the observation that sometimes innovators try to simplify too much.

 Laura McKiernan Boylan, Haven Life